bobanetwork/v3-boba/README_devnet.md

 Note that the local port numbers are reversed in Bedrock vs. our legacy system.
 The local L1 is on port 8545 and the local L2 is on port 9545.

+We have set up the following submodules for upstream components which we need to modify.
+In cases where no modifications are needed, we allow the upstream projects to import those submodules from their original sources.

+Modules are listed as <local_path>:<repo_name>

+v3-boba
+  erigon:v3-erigon
+    erigon-lib:v3-erigon-lib
+      interfaces:v3-erigon-interfaces
+  optimism:v3-optimism
+    op-geth:v3-op-geth
+  legacy:boba

+When contributing to a submodule it is necessary to set a git pushurl which uses the SSH protocol rather than https:
+> git remote set-url --push origin git@github.com:bobanetwork/<repo_name>